slatedocs/slate/source/includes/collecting_funds/_collections.md

 author | long integer | The ID of the user who created the collection modified | string | The date that the collection was last modified, in the UTC timezone.
-Format: "YYYY-MM-DDTHH:MM:SSZ" updated_by | string | The ID of the user who last updated the collection collection_request | long integer or null | The ID of the collection request that this collection was matched to, if any
+Format: "YYYY-MM-DDTHH:MM:SSZ" updated_by | string | The ID of the user who last updated the collection collection_request | JSON string| A JSON representation of the collection request that this collection was matched to, if any

 ## Retrieving a single collection